History of computer hardware in Eastern Bloc countries: Small Machines System project

 SM EVM (СМ ЭВМ, Система Малых ЭВМ, meaning "System of Small Electronic Computers") was an intergovernmental program for creating minicomputers, run by the Ministry of Instrument Making.
 The program initially included two major architectural lines based on DEC PDP-11 architecture and HP 2100 architecture.
 Later the program included a family of DEC VAX compatible computers and Multibus based microcomputers.
 Minicomputers developed within the framework of the program were intended for use as computer based control systems, measuring and computing systems and workstations for CAD systems.
 As in the case of ES EVM, the program began as a Soviet venture and in 1974 became an international project involving Bulgaria, Czechoslovakia, Cuba, East Germany, Hungary, Poland and Romania.

 TPA

 TPA (Tárolt Programú Analizátor, meaning "Stored-Program Analyser") was a Hungarian product line of computers.
 It could not be referred as a computer, though, as computers were meant to be produced by the Soviet Union.
 The project started based on the freely available manuals of DEC PDP-8 in 1966 and products made available in 1968.
 TPAs were 100% software compatible with their original counterparts.
 The project remained highly popular for about 25 years.
 PDP-11 compatible TPAs appeared in 1976, VAX-11 compatibles in 1983.

 Due to CoCom restrictions 32 bit computers could not be exported to the Eastern Bloc.
-In practice 32-bit DEC computes and processors were available.
+In practice 32-bit DEC computers and processors were available.
 Those were rebranded as TPA.